netgroup/SRv6-net-prog/basic-testbed.md

 ## Chaining of SR-unaware VNFs

-In order to replicate the experiment of chaining of SR-unaware VNFs by using the srext module, we provide a simple VirtualBox testbed using vagrant.
+In order to replicate the experiment of chaining of SR-unaware VNFs by using the srext module, we provide a simple VirtualBox testbed using Vagrant.

 The testbed is composed of three Virtual Machines (VMs) that represent SR ingress node, NFV node, and SR egress node: